andrewsingleton2/Active-Directory/README.md

 ![image](https://github.com/andrewsingleton2/Building-An-Active-Directory/assets/150304510/d3646129-2e85-4080-b1e2-06f0e6f128a1)

-16th Step: Sign out of your domain account and log in as a new user, into the admin account you just created for yourself.
+16th Step: Sign out of your domain account and click "Other User", and log into the admin account you just created for yourself.

 ![image](https://github.com/andrewsingleton2/Building-An-Active-Directory/assets/150304510/e217ac4f-8e7a-4d55-8865-764a773b0cbb)